Sustainability in India

 Sustainability Initiatives in India

 - Solar PowerOur operations team in India began installing solar arrays on buildings in 2017.
-As of 2020, seven fulfilment centres and three sortation centres together produce a total of nearly 10 megawatts of solar energy to power operations in the buildings.
-Spanning facilities in Delhi, Hyderabad, Bangalore and Mumbai, these solar arrays support the annual energy needs related to fulfilling orders, reducing dependence on conventional sources of energy.
+As of June 2021, eight fulfilment centres and five sortation centres together produce a total of nearly 12 megawatts of solar energy to power operations in the buildings.
+Spanning facilities in Delhi, Hyderabad, Bangalore, Kolkata and Mumbai, these solar arrays support the annual energy needs related to fulfilling orders, reducing dependence on conventional sources of energy.

 Our sortation centre in Delhi – where associates sort customer orders by final destination and consolidate them onto trucks for faster delivery – was awarded a Gold rating by the Indian Green Building Council for its exemplary performance on energy and resource efficiency.
 Constructed with locally-sourced materials and outfitted with high-efficiency plumbing and electrical equipment, the facility uses about 30 % less energy and water than a typical building of its size.